Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 Failing to Export The Car Properly

-If you failed to undertake the exit procedure (removing the sticker, getting the receipt, and having your import record updated to show the car has been exported)—and thus “export” the car officially—then you must return to the border with the same car and with the sticker affixed to the windscreen.
+If you failed to undertake the exit procedure (removing the sticker, getting the export receipt, and having your import record updated to show the car has been exported)—and thus “export” the car officially—then you must either return to the border with the same car and with the sticker affixed to the windscreen or you may contact your nearest Mexican Consulate to ask if they offer a TIP cancellation service.

 If you cannot take your car back (e.g. it was stolen or crushed, or it’s simply not viable to drive it back to the border), contact Banjercito who will explain the procedures you can take in these circumstances.